aalto-speech/fi-parliament-tools/README.md

 ## Features

-* A client for downloading Finnish parliament video recordings and transcripts
+- A client for downloading Finnish parliament video recordings and transcripts

 ## Requirements

-* Python >= 3.8
-* Click
-* lxml
+For Python requirements, see

 ## Installation